jwharm/java-gi/website/docs/register.md

     ...
 ```

+If you don't intend to override the name of the GType, you can safely omit the `@RegisteredType` annotation.

 ## Method overrides

 When you override virtual methods from parent GObject classes (or implemented interfaces), the override will automatically be registered.
 You don't need to do this manually.

 ## Properties

 You can define GObject properties with the `@Property` annotation on the getter and setter methods.
-Annotate both the getter and setter methods.
+You must annotate both the getter and setter methods (if applicable).
 The `@Property` annotation must always specify the `name` parameter; all other parameters are optional.

-Example definition of an `int` property with name `size`:
+Example definition of an `int` property with name `n-items`:

 ```java
 private int size;